MenuMENU

 Wavelength calibration with red CCFL (cold cathode fluorescent lamp) as reference source

-For the demonstration of the script, a red cold cathode lamp (CCFL) is used here as an example reference source, since these light sources are relatively easy and inexpensive to obtain (we are also happy to help here).
+For the demonstration of the script, a red cold cathode lamp (CCFL) is used here as an example reference source, since these light sources are relatively easy and inexpensive to obtain (we are happy to help with this).

 They are used, for example, in the effect lighting of gaming PCs or as LCD backlights.